Phu Quoc is a paradise for beach lovers with pristine beaches, chilled bars, and dreamy resorts.

 More info about living on Phu Quoc island

 Life in Phu Quoc moves slowly, without a big crowd like Ho Chi Minh City or Hanoi.
 You will rarely see traffic congestion or hazy vehicle smoke.
 The streets outside Duong Dong are quite empty most of the time.

-Weather in Phu Quoc is divided into two distinct seasons: the rainy season and the dry season.
+The weather in Phu Quoc is divided into two distinct seasons: the rainy and dry seasons.
 The temperature ranges from 24 – 28 degrees Celsius.

 The dry season is from November to April, while the rainy season in Phu Quoc starts from May to October.
 You may see heavy rain in September and October.
 Sometimes it rains all day.